Goldman's Rothesay Life in pension deal with Smith & Nephew

-LONDON Insurer Rothesay Life, part of Goldman Sachs (GS.N), is to insure 190 million pounds ($285.68 million) of pension liabilities for medical devices maker Smith & Nephew (SN.L).
+LONDON May 29 Insurer Rothesay Life, part of Goldman Sachs, is to insure 190 million pounds ($285.68 million) of pension liabilities for medical devices maker Smith & Nephew.

 Smith & Nephew's two final salary-linked retirement plans - the UK pension fund and the UK executive scheme - are paying Goldman's Rothesay Life for a form of investment policy that will generate income to cover payments to members, the insurer said on Wednesday.